andymcguinness/mSlider/README.md

         </div>
     </div>

 That's the basic shell of the slider.
 You can have (n) slides, which is pretty cool, though personally, I think 1,042 might be a bit much.
-Just be aware that if you go over 4 slides, you will have to change some stuff in the JavaScript, particularly in the logic for the left/right sliding.
-It's commented, but you shouldn't have any problem figuring out what you have to do.
-In the future, I'll redo the constructor to take a numSlides argument or something like that, so to create a new slider, you would call "var testSlider = new mSlider('10');" or somesuch.
+When you instantiate the slider, you can tell it how many slides you have.
+4 is the default, so feel free not to put a number if it's just 4.

 ###### The Nav
 Finally, we have the slider's nav.
 The structure of that looks like: